Lisbon Introduction Walking Tour, Lisbon

 9) Avenida da Liberdade (Liberty Avenue)

-The avenue is also home to several palatial residences, as well as two theaters, four cinemas, and numerous cafes and patisseries.
-During the summer months, some of these cafes extend their services into the well-lit central gardens, creating a lively evening atmosphere enriched with music.
+The avenue is also a destination for luxury hotels, including those from Sofitel, Tivoli Hotels & Resorts, and Dom Pedro Hotels.
+Additionally, it is home to several cinemas and numerous cafes and patisseries.
+During the summer months, some of these establishments extend their services into the well-lit central gardens, creating a lively evening atmosphere enriched with music.

 10